aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 We've got the basic visual structure of our application in place and routing is now working.
 We've even created our first screen.
 However, it's not very interesting.
 We've got a `div` placeholder for the actual contact list at present.
 Let's go ahead and build that out, as a `contact-list` custom element.

 Aurelia strives to be a self-consistent framework.
 As such, building a custom element is the same as creating your `App` component and your routed components.
-To create the `contact-list` custom element, start by creating a new file named `contact-list{context.language.fileExtension}` and add the following code:
+To create the `contact-list` custom element, start by creating a new file named `contact-list${context.language.fileExtension}` and add the following code:

 <code-listing heading="contact-list${context.language.fileExtension}">
   <source-code lang="ES 2015">